Credit: Cottage from Pixabay

 Credit: Prestigious Textiles - Journey Beyond Fabric

 Pantone announced their 2020 Color of the Year as Classic Blue which is not a surprise.
 You can't fail to notice Instagram and Pinterest are full of moody dark blue kitchen and bathroom interior styles.
 Though it is worth mentioning that blue is a great colour to combine with grey as a neutral backdrop to blue.
 It is also seeping into other rooms around the house.
 Blue is calming and cocooning and not so much the cool, cold shade it once assumed to be.
-See how you can add blue to your home with our made-to-measure curtains and blinds.

 Credit: Calypso Bathrooms